-Alex Rose-Henig joined BASIS DC in 2014, and originally started as the 6th/7th grade physics teacher, before working as the Dean of Students and AP Physics teacher for two years.
-For three years, Mr. Rose-Henig was one of BASIS DC’s directors, working to increase support for all of our students, and working to help students and families move towards graduation.
-Mr. Rose-Henig took over the role on Head of School in 2020.
+Alex Rose-Henig joined BASIS DC in 2014, as a physics teacher for grades 6–7, before working as the Dean of Students and AP Physics teacher for two years.
+Mr. Rose-Henig spent several years as a director working to increase support for all of our students, and help students and families move successfully toward graduation.
+Mr. Rose-Henig became the Head of School in 2020.

-While originally from California, Mr. Rose-Henig has lived in DC for the past 12 years.
-Before coming to BASIS DC, Mr. Rose-Henig worked at DC-area public schools (charter and traditional).
-He received his Master’s in Psychology and Master’s in Teaching, both from American University.
+While originally from California, Mr. Rose-Henig has lived in DC for 12 years.
+Before coming to BASIS DC, he worked at DC-area public schools (charter and traditional).
+He received master’s degrees in Psychology and Teaching, both from American University.

-Mr. Rose-Henig is grateful to co-lead with Portia Cameron, an amazing team of school leaders and teachers.
-His door is always open.
-Feel free to reach out!
+Mr. Rose-Henig is grateful to be part of an amazing team of school leaders and teachers.
+In his words, “My door is always open.
+Feel free to reach out!”

 Jerron Joe is a native Washingtonian who has been in the field of education for ten years.
 He has a BS in Physical Education from North Carolina Central University, and a MA in Teaching from The University of the District of Columbia.
 His passion for education has given him the opportunity to work with a diverse group of students in various capacities.
 Before joining the BASIS DC family, he served as a Physical Education teacher and Head Football Coach at Paul Lawrence Dunbar High School.
 Mr. Joe has been an integral member of the BASIS DC team serving as Dean of Students, and now as Director of Student Affairs.